julzelements/ftr-julian-scharf/spec.md

 Use github actions to deploy to the dev environment every time we merge a PR to the main branch.
 Setup manual github actions to promote the build to staging and production.
 I'm not sure how you would update the backend without resetting all the users sessions.
 But I know it can be done, just outside the scope of this exercise.
 You might want to have an load balancer send all the new sessions to the new version of the backend.
 And then when the active sessions drop below a certain level, you kill the old backend?
-It really depends on how mission critical it is to support long running clocks.
+It really depends on how mission critical it is to support long running timers.

 ### Testing

 The repo should have a linting step and a typescript building step.
 All the unit tests should run in github actions.
 There should be a small amount of e2e (playwright or cypress) tests that run on dev and staging.
-Just the critical flow of starting the app and seeing the clock update a few times should be fine.
+Just the critical flow of starting the app and seeing the timer update a few times should be fine.
 It would probably be a good idea to add a few test hook elements to the page if it makes this testing more robust.
 You really don't want to be doing complex element queries when trying to find something in real time.

 ### Monitoring